Help When You Need It

 An L&I Pension is a claim closure option.
 It is the option of choice for many injured workers if they will never work again.
 It is the best L&I settlement.

 All L&I claims are in theory eligible for closure with a pension.
 Said another way your employer doesn’t need to have a pension plan for you to be eligible for an L&I pension.
 An L&I pension can be awarded to any injured worker who will never work again, at least in part because of a job injury.

 It doesn’t matter if your employer:

 An L&I Permanent Partial Disability settlement is the usual way L&I claims close.
 This option is for injured workers who can return to work.
 It is a modest sum of money paid for physical and/or mental impairment at claim closure.
 See Permanent Partial Disability for more information.

-If you will never work again, and your L&I job injury is at least in part responsible for your not working then retire as medically necessary, and you will keep open your chance to also receive a L&I pension at claim closure.
+If you will never work again, and your L&I job injury is at least partly responsible for your not working, then retire as medically necessary, and you will keep open your chance to also receive a L&I pension at claim closure.

 L&I pensions are good to have but difficult to get.
 It takes a serious injury, an inability to ever work again, a helpful doctor, good timing, and a little luck to get one.
 It’s worth the effort.
-If we can help, call on us.
-Sharpe Law Firm, Contact Us
+Contact Us at the Sharpe Law Firm if we can help.
+You’ll be glad you did.
+Sharpe Law Firm.